HIKING GEAR for Families - What You Need to Start Hiking With Kids

 There’s no reason the cold should keep you inside.
 As long as you are bundled up and prepared, hiking in the cold and snow can be fun (and beautiful!).

 1. Base layers – I LOVE my base layers.
-I have these pants.
-I can wear them under any kind of pants (including jeans) and can wear them as pants.
+I have Columbia omni-heat base layer tights and I can wear them under any kind of pants (including jeans) and can wear them as pants.
 For example, I can peel off my snow pants and just wear these and they look like normal leggings.
-I also have a fleece base layer (a no-name brand from TJMaxx) and I love that it’s lightweight, packs down to nothing, and keeps me warm.
-Our children have these base layers from Columbia and these from Amazon.
+I also have a fleece base layer shirt (a no-name brand from TJMaxx) and I love that it’s lightweight, packs down to nothing, and keeps me warm.
+Our children have omni-heat tights base layers from Columbia and fleece lined thermal underwear from Amazon.

 2. Enough layers and extras – when it’s cold we often have the children wear their snow pants, even if there’s no snow.
 The extra insulation keeps them warmer.
 We like gaiters instead of scarves, and we keep extra hats and mittens in our packs.

 3. Fleece-lined pants – they are water and wind proof and lined with fleece.
 Paired with a base layer they’re just as warm as traditional snow pants.
-This is the pair I have.
+These Eddie Bauer polar fleece lined pants are the pair I have.

 5. Wool socks – I personally prefer all merino wool socks, but there are a lot of performance and hiking sock options on the market, and I would encourage you to try some out and see what you like.
 Once you do, you’ll never want to wear 100% cotton socks again!
 (I actually wear wool socks for summer hiking, too!)